lokalized/lokalized-java/README.md

 Perhaps most importantly, the Lokalized placeholder system and expression language allow you to support edge cases that are critical to natural-sounding translations - this can be difficult to achieve using traditional solutions.

-## Example Code
+## Getting Started

 We'll start with hands-on examples to illustrate key features.
 More detailed documentation is available further down in this document.

-##### 1. Construct Localized Strings Files
+##### 1. Create Localized Strings Files

-Filenames must correspond to the IETF BCP 47 format for language tags.
+Filenames must conform to the IETF BCP 47 language tag format.

 Here is a generic English (`en`) localized strings file which handles two localizations: